 Religious epistemology is the study of how subjects' religious beliefs might have, or fail to have knowledge, justification, warrant, or rationality.
 The current debate is focused upon the kind of basis upon which a religious believer might rationally hold certain beliefs about God, e.g. whether God exists, what attributes God has, what God is doing.
 In this paper, we give a brief description and historical survey of three of the main positions in the debate: evidentialism, fideism, and reformed epistemology, and we then show that the aforementioned positions are compatible.

-Abstract: There is a modal relative of Euthyphro's dilemma that goes like this: are necessary truths true because God affirms them, or does God affirm them because they're true?
-If you accept the first horn, necessary truths are as contingent as God's free will.
+Are necessary truths true because God affirms them, or does God affirm them because they're true?
+If you accept the first, necessary truths are as contingent as God's free will.
 If you accept the second, God is less ultimate than the modal ontology that establishes certain truths as necessary.
-If you try to split the horns by affirming that necessary truths are somehow grounded in God's nature, Brian Leftow meets you with an argument.
-I will argue that Leftow's argument fails and that, contrary to his argument, there is a good reason to believe that necessary truths are grounded in God's nature.
+If you go for a third option by affirming that necessary truths are somehow grounded in God's nature, Brian Leftow meets you with an argument.
+I argue that Leftow's argument fails and that, contrary to his argument, there is a good reason to believe that necessary truths are grounded in God's nature.

 Hilary Kornblith argues that reflection is not more valuable than unreflective processes, because reflection is not different in kind from unreflective processes.
 Reflection, then, has no special role in whether we know, are reasonable, are able to exercise free will, or are able to act as we should.
 I summarize Kornblith’s arguments and provide a reason to think that Kornblith’s arguments fail; if the arguments are successful, they give us reason to believe that reflection is more valuable than his arguments indicate.